Regarding the News

 - Liisa Luts photographs her own wedding (more info)

-So it turns out there’s a surprising number of quirks and weirdness to the UK’s laws around marriage and civil partnerships:
+So it turns out there’s a surprising number of quirks and weirdness around marriage and civil partnerships under UK law:

-- Only same sex couples can get civil partnerships (campaign to eliminate this inequality)
+- Only same sex couples can get civil partnerships (some people are trying to change this law)

 - You can annul a marriage if: